 Dr. Kois offers the option of implant-supported dentures to replace a portion of missing teeth on the upper and/or lower jaw.
 Implant-supported dentures, also called “overdentures,” consist of a partial denture that is fixed in the mouth through the placement of dental implants, which are placed on adjacent teeth and provide support for the denture.

 VIEW SMILE GALLERY

 What to Expect During the Denture Placement Process

 The denture placement process, whether for full or partial dentures, usually requires a series of visits in order to achieve just the right fit for a comfortable, balanced bite.
-For the placement of a full set of dentures, Dr. Kois starts this process by extracting the few natural teeth that remain in the mouth.
-After extraction, the gums will need time to heal before permanent dentures can be worn; healing may take weeks or even months, depending on the amount of teeth extracted.
-While the gums are healing and the permanent dentures are being fabricated, immediate dentures are worn.
+For the placement of a full set of dentures, Dr. Kois starts this process by removing the remaining natural teeth still in the mouth.
+Following this extraction, the gums will need time to heal before permanent dentures can be worn; healing may take weeks or even months, depending on the amount of teeth extracted.
+As your gums continue to heal and your custom permanent dentures are being made, immediate dentures are worn.
 Immediate partial dentures are also worn while permanent partial dentures are being made.

 To create custom-fitting full or partial dentures, Dr. Kois will first make an impression of your bite; he will send this along with information about the shape and color of your natural teeth to the dental lab to make your dentures.
 Once your permanent dentures are made, you will come into the office to check for a proper fit.
 Adjustments are made as needed to ensure a comfortable, secure fit.